huggingface/hub-docs/docs/api-inference/tasks/fill-mask.md

 ### Recommended models

-- [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased): A faster and smaller model than the famous BERT model.
+- [google-bert/bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased): The famous BERT model.
-- [xlm-roberta-base](https://huggingface.co/xlm-roberta-base): A multilingual model trained on 100 languages.
+- [FacebookAI/xlm-roberta-base](https://huggingface.co/FacebookAI/xlm-roberta-base): A multilingual model trained on 100 languages.

 This is only a subset of the supported models.
 Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=fill-mask&sort=trending).